mags0ft/Lorean/README.md

 You can easily create, manage and restore backups which are still human readable and can be easily modified.
 Technically, you could also call it "over-engineered file copying app".

+**WARNING**!
+This is by no means a well-tested and bulletproof backup system.
+Always make sure to follow the 3-2-1 backup rule, do not put full trust into this program if the data being backed up is critical and make sure your recovery strategy works.

+See `LICENSE`.
+This software comes with ABSOLUTELY NO WARRANTY.

 ## 🔥 Features

 Lorean has some advantages compared to just copying and pasting your folders, such as: